 Skip to content

-Approval policy»
+Approval policyยป

-Runs can be reviewed when they enter one of the three states - queued, unconfirmed, or pending review.
-When a queued run needs approval, it will not be scheduled before that approval is received, and if it is of a blocking type, it will block newer runs from scheduling, too.
+When a queued run needs approval, it will not be scheduled until that approval is received.
+If the run is of a blocking type, it will block newer runs from scheduling too.
 A queued run that's pending approval can be canceled at any point.

 When an unconfirmed run needs approval, you will not be able to confirm it until that approval is received.
-The run can however be discarded at any point:
+The run can, however, be discarded at any point:

 Tip